kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 ## P

 **Packet**: A network packet is a unit of data that consists of headers, that specify routing and other kinds of information, and content.
 A packet is made up of text-based headers and then either text or binary data (0's and 1's).

+**PatchWork**: A secure, distributed social network built on the peer-to-peer Secure Scuttlebutt protocol, designed to work with or without internet access.

+**Peering**: The voluntary interconnection of administratively separate networks for the purpose of exchanging traffic between users of each network.

 **Peers**: A specific type of node that has an equal relationship with other nodes.
 They can communicate directly with each other and share resources or data.
 All peers are nodes but not all nodes are peers.